Best MTB flat pedals 2024 – 9 top options for trail and gravity riding

 DMR has been in the flat pedal business for more than two decades and remains the choice for those who want to experience a surge of confidence when attempting a new section of technical singletrack riding.

-The Vaults might not win on pin count, but we found the positioning of their pins is excellent and ensures great shoe contact, even when we were on the lean angle limit through a fast berm or bouncing through a challenging rock garden.
-In our tests they've had more than their fair share of encounters with stony lumps and, aside from the odd scraped corner, with the tough anodized finish they're still looking fresh and yet to drop a pin.
+The Vaults might not win on pin count, but we found the positioning of the pins is excellent and combines with the dual-concave platform to ensure great shoe contact, even when we were on the lean angle limit through a fast berm or bouncing through a challenging rock garden.
+In our tests they've had more than their fair share of encounters with stony lumps and, aside from the odd scraped corner, with the tough anodized finish on the SE version, they're still looking fresh and yet to drop a pin.
 Serviceability is straightforward too, thanks to the cartridge bearings and bushings.

-If you're after pedals to match any aspect of your bike, you can't go wrong with the Vaults as they come in a massive range of colors, as well as special edition models such as the triple anodized Liquid Camo finish pictured here – for more on that read our DMR Vault SE review.
+If you're after pedals to match any aspect of your bike, you can't go wrong with the Vaults as they come in a massive range of colors, as well as special edition models such as the triple anodized Liquid Camo finish pictured here.
+For more, read our DMR Vault SE review.
 A lighter version, the Vault Mag SL, is also available.

 A pair of MTB pedals